Your guide to doing business in Israel

 See you later Nitra’e bekarov

-The financial year in Israel runs from the 1st January to the 31st December.
+The financial year in Israel runs from 1st January to the 31st December.

-Income tax is deducted from the salary by the employer and transferred to the Tax Authorities.
+Income tax is deducted from the salary by the employer and transferred to the relevant tax authorities.

-Note: The employer is required to pay to the authorities various fees to attain the permission to employ migrant workers.
-The employer should not deduct any such fees from the salary.
+Note: The employer is required to pay the authorities various fees in order to attain the necessary permits to employ migrant workers.
+The employer should not deduct any such fees from the salary of these workers.

-An exemption or reduction in tax withholding may be obtained for certain cases such as when a treaty applies or when the payments are for services that are rendered entirely abroad.
+An exemption or reduction in tax withholding may be obtained in certain cases, for example: when a treaty applies or when the payments are for services that are rendered entirely abroad.

-Failure to withhold will result in a denial of the relevant expense and possible penalties.
+Failure to withhold tax properly will result in a denial of the relevant expense and possible penalties.

-An employer is required to open a withholding tax file and withhold income tax from employment remuneration paid to employees, for work performed in Israel.
+For the purpose of withholding tax, an employer is required to open a withholding tax file with the Israeli IRS prior to making remuneration to employees or payments to other recipients.
+The employer is then required to withhold income tax from employment remuneration paid to employees (and any benefits given to the employee), for work performed in Israel.